Goals of the Residency Training Program

 Extensive driving is required to attend the training events held at training sites across the state.
 Residents will be driving to Phoenix, Tucson, Flagstaff, and other locations.
 Overnight lodging at the resident’s expense is occasionally required.

 Residents are evaluated at midyear and end-of-the-year by their supervisors using the Resident Performance Evaluation form.
-Similarly, residents are expected to complete a Residency Training Experience form to evaluate their training experiences.
+Similarly, residents are expected to complete a Resident's Evaluation of Residency Training Experience form to evaluate their training experiences.
 Flowcharts detailing the process of concerns or grievances can be found here and here.
 Additional information is available in the Due Process Policy Guide.

 The AZPTC is a postdoctoral residency member of the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 The residency program is not APA-accredited.
 A primary goal of AZPTC is to assist trainees in becoming licensed psychologists.
 It is important to ascertain whether the Consortium residency program meets the requirements for licensure in your state.